MP Estate Planning UK

 How can the lead trustee claim and manage an already registered trust?

-The lead trustee signs into “Manage your trust’s details” with a Government Gateway account, provides matching identity details to pass security checks, links the trust using the URN or UTR, and confirms any agent involvement before making changes.
+The lead trustee signs into the “Manage your trust’s details” page on GOV.UK with their Government Gateway Organisation account, provides matching identity details (full name, date of birth, National Insurance number) to pass security checks, links the trust using the URN or UTR from the HMRC letter, and confirms any agent involvement.
+Once linked, the lead trustee can update details, add or remove people, and manage the record on an ongoing basis.

 What identity details are needed to pass TRS security checks?

-The TRS asks for details that match the record: full name, date of birth, current address and possibly National Insurance number.
-If these don’t match, access is denied until records are reconciled, so check details before you start.
+The TRS asks for details that must exactly match the existing record: full legal name, date of birth, current address and National Insurance number.
+You’ll also need at least one other connected person’s details for verification.
+If these don’t match — even a slight spelling difference or an old address — access will be denied until records are reconciled.
+Check all details against the trust deed and HMRC records before you start.

 How do I link a trust using the URN or UTR and confirm an agent is involved?

-When you sign in to manage the trust, enter the URN or UTR to find the record.
-There’s an option to confirm an agent or adviser is authorised; you’ll need to provide their details.
-The agent can then act on behalf of the trust once linked.
+When you sign in to manage the trust on GOV.UK, enter the URN or UTR from your HMRC letter to find and link to the existing record.
+There’s an option to confirm whether a professional agent (solicitor or accountant) is authorised to manage the TRS record on the trustees’ behalf.
+Provide the agent’s details, and once linked, they can access and update the trust record directly.

 What common lockouts or errors occur when details don’t match the TRS record?